interrupt-software/vault-transit/README.md

 You can test the instrumentation by running the **[vault_client_lib](source/vault_client_lib.py)** utility which makes three requests from Vault:

-1. In this mode, the utility authenticates with Vault instance
+1. In this mode of operation, the utility authenticates with Vault instance using the token expressed in the environment variables.
+It targets the Vault instance identified with the environment variables.

-1. The utility then requests a new Transit data key.
+1. The utility then requests a new Transit data key using the Transit mount point and Transit key ring exposed with the environment variables.

-1. With the `ciphertext` received, the utility then decrypts the original `plaintext` key.
+1. With the `ciphertext` received, the utility decrypts the original `plaintext` key.

 ```bash
 python3 source/vault_client_lib.py